Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: PROVOTYPE DESIGN

-We aimed to introduce design elements that enhance user agency amid information asymmetry (transparency), power asymmetry (control), and filter bubbles.
-To guide this, we focused on two common aspects of RS: data collection and personalization, and created a dedicated design canvas for each.
-Within each canvas, co-authors engaged in a structured ideation process: reviewing literature-identified problems, drawing inspiration from prior design research (e.g., \cite{storms2022transparency, luria2023co, wu2025negotiating, bemmann2024privacy}), and proposing new countermeasures.
-We also considered feature placement, either directly on the feed page for in-situ interaction or in settings for more deliberate customization.
+Our ideation process followed a structured, literature-informed approach.
+The team consisted of three researchers with expertise in human–AI interaction and recommender systems, including one with a solid UX design background.
+We grounded our exploration in the conceptual links outlined earlier: transparency features address information asymmetry, control features address power asymmetry, and exploration-oriented features target exposure narrowing as a downstream effect.
+Guided by this framing, we organized our ideating canvases around two central aspects of RS: data collection and personalization.
+Within each canvas, we reviewed literature-identified problems, drew inspiration from prior design research (e.g., \cite{storms2022transparency, luria2023co, wu2025negotiating, bemmann2024privacy}), and examined existing RS affordances to propose new countermeasures.
+We also considered where each feature should live, either directly on the feed page for in-situ interaction or in settings for more deliberate customization.
 All proposed features were then collectively evaluated within the research team against criteria like expected user impact, novelty, understandability, and usability.
 To reduce participant cognitive load in a one-time study, the highest-scoring features from each canvas were selected for the provotype.
-Figure \ref{fig:map} shows the distribution of implemented features across focus (transparency vs. control) and placement (feed-level vs. settings-level), with Section \ref{design} detailing each.
+Figure \ref{fig:map} shows how these implemented features map across focus (transparency vs. control, with exploration-oriented features labeled) and placement (feed-level vs. settings-level), with Section \ref{design} detailing each.

-\subsection{Proposed Features in the Provotype}
+\subsection{Proposed Features in the \textit{Provotype}}

 We implemented the provotype in Figma with interactivity to simulate a real application.
-It supported clicking on all essential chips and performing other gestures (e.g., drag sliders, hover to view information, scroll through entries), effectively conveying the visual structure and user flow of all features.
+It supported clicking all essential chips and performing other gestures (e.g., drag sliders, hover to view information, scroll through entries), which effectively conveyed the visual structure and user flow of all features.